etlua Templatesetlua is a templating language that lets you render the result of Lua

 An action is a function that handles a request that matches a particular route.
 An action should perform logic and prepare data before forwarding to a view or triggering a render.
 Actions can control how the result is rendered by returning a table of options.

-option of the return value of an action lets us specify which
+The render option of the return value of an action lets us specify which

 template to render after the action is executed.
-If we place an .etlua
+If we place an .etlua file

-inside of the views directory, views/
+inside of the views directory, views/ by default (Configured by the

-), then we can render a template by name like so:
+application views_prefix), then we can render a template by name like so:

 <!-- views/hello.etlua -->